xin-aurora/SynopsisLake/README.md

 # SynopsisLake
-The is a temporary repository for VLDB 2024 submission
+The is a temporary repository for SIGSPATIAL 2025 submission

-## Run experiment
+## Run loading experiment
 To run the loading experiment:

 Please first compile the project: